cloudwego/monolake/benchmark/README.md

 ### Configure Server IP

-proxy/update-server-ip.sh will be used to update server ip in the proxy configure files.
+proxy/update-server-ip.sh contain scripts to update server ip in the proxy configure files.
+But it must be copy&pasted to console with replacing ${MONOLAKE_BENCHMARK_SERVER_IP} with real url, then run manually.
+Sed does not support environment variables and directly run the script will not result expected replacement.

 ```bash
 cd $MONOLAKE_HOME/benchmark/proxy